sn0wbreak/sn0wbreak/README.txt

 - winocm for opensn0w
 - jk9357 for help with scripting
 - Christian Troger for website hosting
-- sjeezpwn_ or @spawncpy for the c part
-- @PythEch for getting the c part working

-Copyright © Daniel Troger and Spydar007 2014
+Copyright © The sn0wbreak Team 2014